 SEFBHN has spearheaded or has become involved in many community initiatives/activities for the purpose of improving the Behavioral Health Recovery-Oriented System of Care and improving access to services and supports that include, but are not limited to:

 - The Network Prevention Manager represents SEFBHN and Behavioral Health concerns as a Board member of the Circuit 15 Juvenile Justice Advisory Board.

 - The SEFBHN Director of Network Integrity and the SEFBHN Housing Specialist attend and participate in the Continuum of Care meetings in Circuits 15 & 19 which are geared at addressing homelessness issues in our community.

-- SEFBHN has taken a leadership role in the Palm Beach County Heroin Task Force (now know as The Opioid Task Force) that began meeting in May 2016.
+- SEFBHN has taken a leadership role in the Palm Beach County Heroin Task Force (now known as The Opioid Task Force) that began meeting in May 2016.
 This initiative came about due to the alarmingly high rate of heroin and opioid overdose in Palm Beach County.
-The Task Force is composed of over 40 representatives from multiple agencies including Law Enforcement, Fire Rescue, Behavioral Health Providers, Health Care District of Palm Beach County, the Criminal Justice Commission, and the Delray Drug Abuse Task Force.
+The Task Force is composed of over forty representatives from multiple agencies including Law Enforcement, Fire Rescue, Behavioral Health Providers, Health Care District of Palm Beach County, the Criminal Justice Commission, and the Delray Drug Abuse Task Force.